-The City of Leavenworth has developed their goals and priorities based on projected funding, citizen input and data assembled for the Consolidated Plan.
-The City will continue to help the low/moderate income residents sustain and improve their housing through emergency repairs, weatherization and exterior home repairs.
-Since the City has 50% rental housing, we encourage home ownership through our Home Ownership Assistance Program.
-Leavenworth actively vets out dangerous structures in the community and works toward their elimination.
-Public service agencies remain an important avenue to serve the low/moderate income residents by providing basic needs.
+The City of Leavenworth developed their goals and priorities based on projected funding, citizen and agency input and data assembled for the Consolidated Plan.
+The City helps the low/moderate income residents sustain and improve their housing through minor home repairs, weatherization and accessibility modifications.
+Since the City has over 50% rental housing, we encourage home ownership through our Home Ownership Assistance Program.
+Leavenworth also actively vets out dangerous structures in the community and works toward their elimination.
+Finally, public service agencies are funded to serve the low/moderate income residents by providing basic needs.